plagov/blog/content/posts/2018-05-13-introduction.md

 <!--more-->

 My name is Vitali Plagov.
 I'm a Test Automation Engineer.
-In this blog I'm going to write about things that are interesting for me and might be interesting and useful for you.
+In this personal blog I'm writing occasionally about things that are interesting for me and might be interesting and useful for you.

 My profiles and contacts on different platforms: